 \section{Conclusions}

-The Born Rule is derived in this work from fundamental quantum principles: time-reversal symmetry and linearity of quantum equations of motion.
-To obtain the Born Rule it is also necessary to admit the existence of discrete quantum particles, which is not a consequence of quantum equations of motion.
+The Born Rule is derived from fundamental quantum principles, namely, from the time-reversal symmetry and linearity of quantum equations of motion.
+To obtain the Born Rule it is also necessary to admit the existence of probability and discrete quantum particles, which is \emph{not }a consequence of quantum equations of motion.

 It should be noted that if the Klein-Gordon equation is taken as the equation of motion in the above derivation then time-reversal~$t\rightarrow-t$ will not change the equation and, therefore, it will not require complex conjugation of the~WF.
 For this reason, the Born Rule should be inapplicable to some solutions of the Klein-Gordon equation.